|

 43. earnest

-characterized by a firm and humorless belief in the validity of your opinions
+characterized by a firm, sincere belief in one's opinions

 44. eccentric